Ydessa Hendeles: Career

 In 1980, Hendeles established The Ydessa Gallery in Toronto, a commercial space devoted to the presentation of Canadian contemporary art.
 The gallery represented such artists as Kim Adams, Shelagh Alexander, Tony Brown, FASTWÜRMS, Andreas Gehr, Rodney Graham, Noel Harding, Nancy Johnson, Ken Lum, Liz Magor, John Massey, John McEwen, Peter Hill, Sandra Meigs, Jana Sterbak, Jeff Wall and Krzysztof Wodiczko.
 Hendeles closed The Ydessa Gallery in 1988.

-In October 1987, Hendeles purchased a two-storey industrial building located at 778 King Street West in downtown Toronto as the new foundation's headquarters and exhibition site.
-In November 1988, after extensive renovations, the 14,000-square-foot former uniforms factory became home of the Ydessa Hendeles Art Foundation, Canada's first privately supported contemporary-art exhibition space.
+In October 1987, Hendeles purchased a two-storey former uniforms factory at 778 King Street West in downtown Toronto as the headquarters and exhibition site for a new art foundation.
+In November 1988, after extensive renovations, the 14,000-square-foot industrial building became home of the Ydessa Hendeles Art Foundation, Canada's first privately supported contemporary-art exhibition space.

-Hendeles launched her exhibition program in December 1987 with Katharina Fritsch: Our Lady of Lourdes, presented at the Toronto Eaton Centre (the city's most popular downtown shopping mall).
+Hendeles launched her new exhibition program in December 1987 with Katharina Fritsch: Our Lady of Lourdes, presented at the Toronto Eaton Centre (the city's most popular downtown shopping mall).
 For the week leading up to Christmas, the peak of the mall's busiest shopping season, Hendeles installed Fritsch's sculpture of a small Madonna of Lourdes statue, enlarged to adult size and rendered in bright, yellow-painted Duroplast resin, in the middle of the pedestrian mall.
 The sculpture was positioned so the Church of the Holy Trinity, the historic Anglican Church adjacent to the western side of the mall would be visible in the background.

 The Ydessa Hendeles Art Foundation was formally established in 1988 with a mandate to provide a program of contemporary-art exhibitions from a developing collection.
 In November 1988, the gallery space opened its inaugural show, Christian Boltanski, a five-gallery exhibition of the French artist’s work.
 This included the site-specific commission Canada (1988), the artist's first clothing-based work.